-1. What trophy is handed out to the winning team in the superbowl?

-What was the nickname of the New England Patriots for most of this season? (hint: it had to do with the quarterback) Are you ready for some Squiz?!

-3. Which two members of the St. Louis Rams is from the city hosting this year Superbowl (XXXVI)?
+- 1. What trophy is handed out to the winning team in the superbowl? - 2.
+What was the nickname of the New England Patriots for most of this season? (hint: it had to do with the quarterback) - 3.
+Which two members of the St. Louis Rams is from the city hosting this year Superbowl (XXXVI)?